harness/developer-hub/docs/infra-as-code-management/pipelines/iacm-plugins/approval-step.md

 ---
-title: Add an approval plan step to an infrastructure stage
+title: Add an IaCM Approval step
 description: Learn how to use the approval step to review resource changes before applying them.
-sidebar_position: 40
+sidebar_position: 20
 ---

 If you want to see the result and impact of the Terraform plan before applying it against the resources, you can add an approval step to your flow.